meetuparchive/sassquatch2/README.md

 ---

 ## Documentation
-Documentation is built to [github pages](http://meetup.github.io/sassquatch2/typography.html)
+Hologram documentation is built to [github pages](http://meetup.github.io/sassquatch2/typography.html)

 An overview of basic Sassquatch2 conventions is also available in [the wiki](https://github.com/meetup/sassquatch2/wiki)